Now that’s how you start a game.

 Every enemy you engage is like a duel.
 Mano a mano.
-You see your lasers tear into their hulls, sending metal flying off into space and leaving glowing scars in their wake until your foes explode into huge fireballs that fill your whole screen.
+Your lasers tear into their hulls right before your eyes, sending metal flying off into space and leaving glowing scars in their wake until your foes explode into huge fireballs that fill your whole screen.

 Still, the fun of the combat can only last so long; and once you’ve finished the story, visited all the systems, each one much like the last, and exhausted the limited possibilities for carving out your little niche in space there’s not much left to do but more of the same.

 It’s really a shame, because they were on the right track here and this game’s main weaknesses probably just come down to lack of resources.
 I think there’s just so much stuff that’s necessary to build a truly convincing open world at this point that it’s hard for a relatively small team to pull off.